digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

 - Time and cost savings (less administration needed and less virtual instances needed)

 # What's Next?
-We covered a lot of topics in this section that explain the fundamental aspects of data that can help measure and troubleshoot performance of your infrastructure.
+We covered a lot of topics in this section that explain the fundamental aspects of data that can help measure and troubleshoot the performance of your infrastructure.
 There are a lot of components and their attributes and how they interact with each other is important when diagnosing performance related issues.
 In some ways, there is not another book or resource that we can recommend that could teach you everything to know on these topics.
 Years and decades of hands-on experience help with seeing the odd and unique ways systems will fail.